Skip to content

 Do callers know they are being transferred by an AI?

 Callers experience the transfer like any other handoff.
-The AI announces it ("I'll connect you with our service team now") before connecting.
-Whether a caller realizes they spoke to an AI at all depends on the voice quality and how natural the conversation felt.
+The AI announces it ("I'll connect you with our service team now") before connecting, so the handoff feels as natural as being passed along by a human receptionist.

 Can I set up different transfer rules for different times of day?